College Planning TODAYServices will promote the learning of at least one Foreign Language to students starting in Pre-K.

 Make it fun!
 "When a child feels like they're being taught something, they can tune out and become disinterested very quickly," says Karen Wu Audi, cofounder of the aha!
 Chinese language program.
 "So instead, I've always tried to weave in learning naturally and make it fun at the same time."

 Most of all, don't give up.
 "There's a silent period in second language learning,".
 "But if children are given the opportunity to hear a language, comprehension is developing."

-A representative will take to you about this program and how to get you going.
+A representative will talk to you about this program and how to get you going.